npm/npmo-docs/up-and-running/auth/README.md

 Install your module on the host machine in the `Miscellaneous data files` storage directory (this defaults to `/usr/local/lib/npme/data`).
 The module will be available at `/etc/npme/data` inside your container.

-[GitHub Enterprise]: /up-and-running/auth/github.html
+[GitHub Enterprise]: ../auth/github.md
-[Open Authentication]: /up-and-running/auth/open.html
+[Open Authentication]: ../auth/open.md
+[Google]: ../auth/oauth-google.md
 [custom auth-plugin]: https://github.com/nexdrew/npme-auth-gitlab